microtrain/bootcamp/07-JavaScript/07-jQuery.md

 * Clone html-stater or your existing apod project.
 * Rewrite the project without the use of jQuery.

-Using the jQuery based code from the previous example as a guide, create the same functionality using vanilla JS.
+Using the jQuery-based code from the previous example as a guide, create the same functionality using vanilla JS.
 This will give you experience in writing AJAX logic using both jQuery and Vanilla JS.

 ## Lab 3 - Port to jQuery
 Create the project draw-jquery.